 LTG’s – Stands for “Leadership Training Group.”
 These girls are in grades 10th – 12th and help in classes and bunks.

-LTG Area Head – The counselor in charge of the LTG program and works with the LTG’s
+LTG Supervisor – The supervisor in charge of the LTG program and works with the LTG’s

 Mid – A camper who has just completed 4th grade.

 Mini-Pop — a room in Pop Out for the Inter Area Head to live.